Why Teach in Chiang Mai, Thailand? Six Pros and Six Cons

 Unwittingly offending Thai people

-Thai people are very nice.
+Thai people try hard to appear very nice.
 So nice that if you do something wrong without realising it (such as crossing your legs in front of your boss), they often won't say anything unless you know each other well.
 I wonder how many times we've committed faux pas without even knowing about it.
 Luckily most Thais are cool about it and understand that we don't mean to be rude.

 Some other expats

 Let me tell you a quick story.
 When Rosie (my best friend) and I were queuing at the Heathrow airport check-in desk, excited about our upcoming teaching adventure, there was a gentleman in front of us wearing a Hawaiian shirt.
 He asked us what we were going to be doing in Thailand.
 We enthusiastically told him we'd be teaching English and were somewhat put out when he scoffed.
 He told us that he knew many teachers in Thailand, that it was terrible, we'd be sick of it after a month.
-All the while he was smirking at our apparent naive enthusiasm.
+All the while he was smirking at our naive enthusiasm.
 This was our first taste of the grumpy know it all expat.
 They've done it all, and hate it all.
 Tell them about your great experience and they'll try to shit all over it.
 They know better than you about everything, can get anything cheaper than what you paid and despise most other expats and tourists.
 Personally I deal with these men and women with a sweet smile and make my escape as soon as possible - there are plenty of friendly expats and tourists to meet without putting up with them.
+You'll find them on Chiang Mai Facebook groups too - best to ignore them.

 So there you have it, six pros and six cons in no special order.
-If you're reading this because you're thinking of coming to Chiang Mai to teach English too, feel free to ask us any questions - we'll do our best to help.
-My email address is email@example.com.
+If you're reading this because you're thinking of coming to Chiang Mai to teach English too, feel free to ask me any questions - we'll do our best to help.

 Related posts I think you'll love: